RocketChat/hubot-rocketchat/README.md

 _hubotpassword | the bot user's password
 _roomid | the channel that the bot should join, take a look at the end of your URL while inside a room to get the id

-We are continually enhancing this hubot to Rocket.Chat adapter, any bot you write should remain compatible as we add capabilities to the adapter
+We are continually enhancing this adapter, any bot you write should remain compatible as we add capabilities.

-If you find a bug or compatibility problem, please submit an issue.
-If you have any enhancements or feature requests, submit an issue.
+If you find a bug or compatibility problem, please open an issue.

+If you have any enhancements or feature requests, create an issue.
 If you like what you see, please star the repo.

 Finally, if you have created a bot that other users may find useful, please contribute it.